Advocacy by and for People with ABI

 Want to see the menu?
 Please note the categories in the menu.
 The menu can be accessed by clicking on the collapsed menu icon which is also called the hamburger button (three horizontal lines) which is on the top right-hand corner of this page.

 The Brain Injury Network (BIN) is the first brain-injury-survivor-operated, international and USA national, Survivor of Acquired Brain Injury (ABI), nonprofit, advocacy organization.
+(Founded 1998.)
 This nonprofit organization is for and by the brain injury survivor community.
 We members at BIN are people with ABI in its various forms which include but are not limited to aneurysm, anoxic or hypoxic injury, brain illness, brain tumor, stroke, or traumatic brain injury (TBI).

->

-> ABI is an umbrella term that encompasses all of the acquired brain injuries.
+ABI is an umbrella term that encompasses all of the acquired brain injuries.
 It also applies to such conditions as coma, concussion, Post Concussion Syndrome, Mild Traumatic Brain Injury (MTBI), Severe Brain Injury and the proposed TBI-related classification Post-Traumatic Brain Injury Syndrome (PTBIS).
 What we at BIN have in common is that we have all sustained one form of ABI or another.
 We are acquired brain injury survivors who have organized to advocate on behalf of our international and USA national community.